What are Ethics?

 2. Pinpoint the types of ethics training necessary

 It is necessary for senior management to define which ethics should be instilled and which must be.
-Some ethics considerations related to company culture, ethical conduct, both in and out of the office, and ethics training related to diversity are vital to maintaining a positive company cohesion.
+Some ethics considerations related to company culture, ethical conduct, both in and out of the office, and ethics trainings related to diversity are vital to maintain a positive company cohesion.

 On the other hand, ethics related to regulatory and compliance training, data protection, and customer privacy must be maintained or companies risk facing extensive fines and losing customers.